PrasadKumbre/Expense_Tracker_System/README.md

 - **Secure Login**: Protect access to the app using a secure login feature to safeguard your financial data.
 - **View Detailed Reports**: Users can analyze their financial data with interactive pie charts, providing a visual representation of income and expenses by category.
 - **View Transactions**: Users can view their transaction history with details of date, amount, category, and description.
-- **Update and Delete Transactions**: Users can update or delete previously recorded transactions.
+- **Update and Transactions**: Users can update previously recorded transactions.
-- **Category-Based Sorting**: Transactions can be filtered by category to get a better view of spending patterns.
-- **Balance Calculation**: The app calculates the total balance based on income and expenses.
 - **SQLite Database**: Transactions are stored securely in an SQLite database.

 ---